2020 Mongolian parliamentary election: Electoral system

-The 76 members of the State Great Khural were elected by plurality-at-large voting in multi-member constituencies.
+The 76 members of the State Great Khural were elected by plurality-at-large voting in multi-member constituencies (of two to four seats each).
 The electoral system was not decided until a new electoral law was passed on 22 December 2019.
 The changes were expected to marginalise smaller parties, and also effectively removed the right of 150,000 Mongolian expatriates to vote, as they could not be registered in a specific constituency.
 The new electoral law also barred people found guilty of "corrupt practices" from standing in elections.
-The proposal to re-introduce mixed proportional system failed to garner enough support.
+A proposal to re-introduce mixed proportional system did not garner enough support to pass into law.

 Women's right activists called for raising gender quota for nominations from 20% to 30% but they failed.
 Until the 2024 elections, female MPs made up 17% (13 seats) in the parliament, the highest number since the first democratic elections in 1990.

-Parties and coalitions
+Political parties

+Parliamentary parties

+In the 2016 parliamentary election, three political parties and one independent were elected to the State Great Khural.
+By June 2020, the outgoing parliament consisted of three parties—the Mongolian People's Party, the Democratic Party, and the Citizens' Coalition for Justice Party; the latter party was formed by two lawmakers in 2019.
+The Mongolian People's Revolutionary Party lost its only seat to the Democratic Party in 2017.
+Three members of parliament from the MPP were relieved from their duties, thereby three seats remained vacant.